Is Your Business Brexit Ready?

 The ending of the Brexit Transition period brings significant changes for logistics and supply chain operations, with customs formalities required on all goods moving between the UK and EU.

 Over 150,000 businesses in the UK trade with the EU and many will need to submit customs declarations and security filings for the first time.
+Sign-up to Descartes’ e-Customs software in our Online Shop to manage your customs declarations.

 The Overall Impact of Brexit